Applications are now CLOSE for THE NEXT EDITION OF THE SUMMER SCHOOL, WHICH WILL BE HELD FROM JULY 17th to JULY 28th 2017.

 TU Delft provides invitation letters for foreign students who need to apply for a visa after careful investigation.
 However, TU Delft is not responsible for the granting of the visa.
 Only the Dutch authorities may grant you a visa, at their discretion.
 We advise you to get information about visa requirements at the Dutch Consulate website of your country of origin as soon as possible.
 Visa applications might take some time to complete.
 You can get basic information about student visas HERE.
 Again, TU Delft is not responsible for the delivery of a visa to you.

 The Dutch visa allows you to travel within the Schengen Area.
-Note that this area does not include the UK, Ireland and some other countries.
+Note that this area does not include the UK, Ireland and other countries in the European Union.
+The Schengen area includes most EU states, Iceland, Liechtenstein, Norway, and Switzerland.
+Please, make absolutely sure you know what kind of visa, if any, you need.

 To apply, you must provide the following information by filling in the form below.